siraat-ai-academy/feelings-unwritten/🌙whisper-from-the-trackside.md

 🌙 **Scene**:
 After sunset.
-Naveed walks slowly along a quiet walking track, beside a small stream — maybe a *nadee*, or a *choti nehr* that eventually disappears into the sea.
+Naveed walks slowly along a quiet walking track, beside a small stream — maybe a *river*, or a *small stream* that eventually disappears into the sea.

 The lights of Barcelona fade behind him, but something from beyond the galaxy begins to whisper.